-Swaziland profile - BBC News
+Swaziland profile

 Television

-- Swazi TV - operated by state-run Swaziland Television Authority
+- Eswatini TV - operated by state-run Swaziland Television Authority

 Radio

-- Swaziland Broadcasting and Information Service - state-run, operates networks in Siswati and English
+- Swaziland Broadcasting and Information Services - state-run, operates networks in Siswati and English

 - Trans World Radio-Voice of the Church - Christian